EL-HOUSS-BRAHIM/Budgetify/README.md

 ## Contributing

-Expense Tracker is an ALX MVP project by [Brahim El Houss](https://github.com/EL-HOUSS-BRAHIM).
+Budgetify is an ALX MVP project by [Brahim El Houss](https://github.com/EL-HOUSS-BRAHIM).
 Contributions are welcome!
 If you'd like to contribute to Expense Tracker, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow the project's coding conventions and guidelines.

 ## License

-Expense Tracker is licensed under the [MIT License](#).
+Budgetify is licensed under the [MIT License](#).
 Feel free to use, modify, and distribute the code as per the terms of the license.